smugljanka/postfix-relay-opendkim/README.md

 ## Note
 + The mentioned services are used as MTA for my web application
-+ The "app-net" is external, it's created outside of the stack
++ The "app-net" network is external, it was created outside the stack

 ## Reference
 + [Postfix Howto](http://www.postfix.org/)